Am I Required to Pay Alimony in an Illinois Divorce If I Make More Than My Spouse?

 - The income, assets, expenses, employability, and future earning capacity of both spouses

 - The duration of the marriage and the standard of living established during the marriage

 - Any damage to the future earning capacity of the spouse seeking alimony caused by domestic or childcare duties

 - Contributions that a spouse made to the progression of the other spouse’s career or education

 - Whether the spouse requesting alimony can become self-supporting

 - The spouses’ age and health

 You are not required to pay alimony simply because you earn a higher income than your spouse.
 However, it is possible that your spouse will present a good argument for receiving maintenance to the court.
 Some spouses even exaggerate or outright lie when making a spousal maintenance request.
 If you suspect that your spouse will petition the court for spousal maintenance during your divorce, it is crucial that you work with an attorney who is familiar with Illinois spousal maintenance laws.
 Your attorney will help ensure that your rights are protected and that you are not forced to pay an unjustified amount of alimony.

 Contact a St. Charles Alimony Lawyer

 Alimony or spousal maintenance is typically awarded when a spouse is unable to support themselves financially after a divorce.
-For help with a range of spousal maintenance concerns, contact an Illinois divorce attorney at Shaw Family Law, P.C.
+For help with a range of spousal maintenance concerns, contact an Illinois divorce attorney at Shaw Sanders, P.C.
 Call our office at 630-584-5550 to set up a free consultation today.